jafreedman12/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 For the purposes of this report, I will focus on the use of the Rosgen Classification System (RCS) by Kasprak et al. (2016), although they compared this analysis with the River Styles Framework, the Columbia Basin Natural Channel Classification, and a Statistical Classification.
 Kasprak et al. (2016) set out to classify rivers at the watershed scale, using the Middle Fork of the John Day River Watershed (MFJD) as a test location.
 With an immense amount of field data collected for this site because of salmon monitoring, it was possible to complete the RCS and the other classifications without needing to collect river samples on their own.
 Using 33 points of analysis from the CHaMP (Columbia Habitat Monitoring Program) dataset, Kasprak et al. (2016) used 10m and 0.1m DEMs 1m aerial imagery to determine the Level I classifications at each CHaMP point.
 Classifications of width-depth ration, sinuosity, entrenchment, and gradient were calculated from O.1m DEMs and the River Bathymetry Toolkit.

-The data from this original analysis can be found in our publically-available ["Re-Rosgen"] (https://github.com/jafreedman12/RE-rosgen)repository.
+The data from this original analysis can be found in our publicly-available ["Re-Rosgen"] (https://github.com/jafreedman12/RE-rosgen)repository.
 [CHaMP shapefiles] (https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/public) and [DEM data for the John Day Watershed] (https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/private) can be found at the corresponding links.

-## Analytical Plan

-Describe all elements of the analytical plan of the original study that are relevant to the research questions and hypotheses being re-examined by the replication.
-Include information for each of the following sub-sections as appropriate.

-### Sampling Plan and Data Description
+## Sampling Plan and Data Description

  Figure 1: Point of analysis (Location 13) in the CHaMP dataset in the MFJD watershed
  ![Image of Locator Map, showing Point 13 (orange) in MFJD watershed](https://github.com/jafreedman12/RE-rosgen/blob/main/results/maps/fig01_locatormap.png)

 The data collected for this analysis was performed primarily using the CHaMP dataset of river depth and quality throughout the John Day watershed, a dataset created in the monitoring of salmon populations.
 33 sites were randomly selected by Kasprak et al. (2016), and in our class of 18 students, we were each [randomly assigned](https://gis4dev.github.io/lessons/04b_rosgen_GRASS_R.html) a study site for this analysis.
 I was assigned Location 13 (Figure 1).
 10m DEM data is publicly available across the United States through the [USGS 3DEP program] (https://apps.nationalmap.gov/downloader/#/).
-We received this [DEM pre-processed](https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/private) for the extent of the John Day watershed at a 1m pixel resolution, though the authors state they used 10m and 0.1m pixels for their DEM analyses.
+We received this [DEM as pre-processed LiDAR](https://github.com/jafreedman12/RE-rosgen/tree/main/data/raw/private) for the extent of the John Day watershed at a 1m pixel resolution, though the authors state they used 10m and 0.1m pixels for their DEM analyses.
+This 0.1m DEM was likely derived from LiDAR point cloud data.

 Kasprak et al. (2016) performed this analysis on 33 sites in the MFJD watershed, using the average of 100+ , 1m-spaced cross-sections at each site to help with the classification of each river in the RGS framework.
-They used a generalized random tessellation stratified sampling method to select the 33 sites (sampled in 2012 and 2013) that were eventually used in this analysis.
+They used a generalized random tessellation stratified sampling method to select the 33 CHaMP sites (sampled in 2012 and 2013) that were eventually used in this analysis.
 While the authors do not make clear the origins for their DEM data, it is fairly easy to find high-quality DEM and aerial imagery in the United States through the [USGS 3DEP program](https://apps.nationalmap.gov/downloader/#/).
 The CHaMP data for 2012 and 2013 was gathered in collaboration with the [Columbia Habitat Monitoring Project](https://www.champmonitoring.org/Watershed/Details/6#tab-overview~#people), and the authors make clear that this research is a project for the CHaMP Monitoring Project.

-4. Describe if/how the original study excluded or adjusted the initial dataset
-   -	Identify any data that was excluded from the original analysis report –reason for exclusion, exclusion criteria, sample size before and after exclusion, location of excluded data (e.g., is exclusion likely to reduce/eliminate coverage in a particular sub-region)
-   -	Explain how the original authors addressed missing data and details about any interpolation procedures used by the authors.
-   -	Describe any sample weighting that was used in the original study.
-Separately identify any spatial component used in the weighting scheme.

 ### Variables -- Describe the variables used in the original study to address the research questions and hypotheses that are the focus of the replication.

-The rivers classifications in this study were determined from stream characteristics that come from the surrounding landscape relief, landform, and valley morphology.
+The river classifications in this study were determined from stream characteristics that come from the surrounding landscape relief, landform, and valley morphology.
 By calculating the slope (change in elevation/change in distance), sinuosity (channel length/valley length), width:depth ratio (bankfull width/bankfull depth), and entrenchment ratio (width of flood-prone area/width of bankfull river, where the width of the flood-prone area is determined at [twice the maximum bankfull depth](https://cfpub.epa.gov/watertrain/moduleFrame.cfm?parent_object_id=1259#:~:text=The%20entrenchment%20ratio%20is%20the,from%20the%20established%20bankfull%20stage.)) of the river, the authors of Kasprak et al. (2016) were able to classify each of the rivers at the 33 sampled points into the Rosgen System of River Classification.
 Bankfull is defined as the initial point of river flooding -- a significant detail for river classification, especially concerning the determination of floodplain extent.

-Table 00.
+Table 01.
 Ratios used in Rosgen Classification System
 | Ratio type | Calculation |
 | :-: | :-: |
 | Entrenchment Ratio | width of flood-prone area/width of bankfull river, where the width of the flood-prone area is determined at twice the maximum bankfull depth |